In 2030, about 80% of the global middle class will live outside the developed world.

 This little venture gave the opportunity for the pharmaceutical company to establish with us a little commercial research lab to test the best way to make their products available.
 We would work together to design, pilot and scale the best strategies to get their products out to a market that it was new and difficult to get into.

 Think about it, why not more companies use the unique opportunities that are social entrepreneurs in emerging markets as research labs: they can provide very valuable insight about the behavior of the clients, because of the dynamic and flexible nature of a start-up they can react faster to new conditions than a big corporation, and this type of ventures serve the image of the big corporations.
-So why not create this “socent-labs” and create a win-win situation for companies, social entrepreneurs and society.
+So why not create this “socent-labs” and create a win-win situation for companies, social entrepreneurs and society.1 note

 This is the lesson that 2013 brought me, I have to admit that it didn’t teach me said lesson, but it surely brought a big reminder.